ufukty/gohandlers/docs/reference/glossary/binding-and-tags.md

 }
 ```

-gohandlers will automatically detect these interfaces and call them in the generated `Parse` and `Validate` methods.
+Gohandlers will automatically detect these interfaces and call them in the generated `Parse` and `Validate` methods.

 ---